AndBible/docs-wiki/FAQ.md

 apps to iOS.
 It would require a passionate professional IOS developer volunteer with significant amount of time available for contributions to join the project to get that done.

+Our recommended options:
+ - consider buying a cheap Android tablet device (however, preferrably with most recent Android version) to take advantage of our app.
+For something like 50-100€ you will get more than enough power to run our app (yes, it does not need to be that powerfull).
+ - You could run the app on Windows 11 (it runs Android apps)
+ - You could install [MEmu](https://www.memuplay.com/) or [BlueStack](https://www.bluestacks.com/) to run it emulated on older Windows versions or Mac OSX
-For iPhone, there is another sword-based app, called PocketSword, that you might want to try.
+ - For iPhone, there is another sword-based app, called PocketSword, that you might want to try.

 ## I have downloaded one Bible but how do I download more Bibles, commentaries etc. ##